Causal inference for N-of-1 trials: Conclusion

 N-of-1 trials are often motivated by settings where there is therapeutic uncertainty, the treatment has highly heterogeneous effects, the condition is chronic and stable, the treatment has short term consequences with rapid onset of effects, the treatment does not have carryover effects (no long term consequences), and the relevant outcome can be easily measured \cite{Schmid2022-oh, Essentials_ch2, Essentials_ch4, Essentials_ch16, Mirza2017-uh}.
 We have shown that when no carryover effects, no trends, no outcome-outcome effects, and no time-varying common causes of the outcome are present, simple analyses of N-of-1 trials might be justified.
 G-methods \cite{Robins1999} may suffice under more complex scenarios.
 It is, therefore, important when analyzing N-of-1 trials to explicitly represent the assumptions behind the data generating process.

 We have committed to a frequentist statistical framework based on superpopulation inference, like most statistical inference conducted in epidemiology and medical research.
 Our choice is mathematically consistent, but requires commitment to certain subtle ideas.
 We make inference about a hypothetical superpopulation of individuals with the same individual-specific variable $U=u_i$ as the trial participant, which in reality typically does not exist.
 Randomization-based inference frameworks \cite{Bojinov2019, Malenica2023, Liang2023} might also be used to formalize and analyze N-of-1 trials, without the need of envisioning a superpopulation.
 However, unlike the randomization-based frameworks, the superpopulation framework allows to explicitly evaluate transportability to different time periods and to make precise connections between effects at the individual, subpopulation and the population level.
-Moreover, we have shown how, in our framework, inference is also possible when the treatment schedule is fixed to a specific value.
+Moreover, in some N-of-1 trials, such as the one analyzed in Section \ref{sec:data_application}, the treatment schedule is arbitrarily fixed a priori, and is not randomly assigned.
 In these situations, the interpretation of randomization-based inferences is ambiguous \cite{Zhang2023}.
+We have instead shown that, in our framework, inference is also possible when the treatment schedule is fixed to a specific value; this is because our inference is conditional on the treatment schedule and we rely on stationarity assumptions.